Iowa Prep Football AP Poll

 |10

-Others receiving votes: Troy Mills North Linn 7, AC/GC 2, Mount Ayr 2, Pleasantville 2, Iowa City Regina 2, Jesup 1, Truro I-35 1
+Others receiving votes: Troy Mills North Linn 3, Sigourney-Keota 2, AC/GC 2, Mount Ayr 2, Iowa City Regina 2, Clarinda 1

 Class A